Falling power lines spark fire burning for hours in North Texas

 The Grand Prairie Fire Department said in an update on Twitter that there are no reports of injuries.

+A woman who lives nearby described what she first heard before seeing the giant flames.

+"It sounded like tires screeching, and then a big explosion, and then I came out here to see all this," said Allyssa Guerra.

 Still, people with underlying conditions should avoid the area.
-No official evacuations have been issued.
+No evacuations have been issued.

 Crews are on defensive mode working to contain the fire that started due to high-tension power lines falling into the plastic inventory.
 No reports of injuries.
 Persons with underlying conditions should avoid the area.
 No official evacuations.
 Hwy 161 PGBT is shut down. https://t.co/7riYpRLu2r— Grand Prairie Fire (@GPTXFire) August 19, 2020